Hotels near Kyle Field

 Rodeway Inn

-- Grab continental breakfast pastries before heading to the venue
+- Grab continental breakfast pastries before heading to the stadium

 Hampton Inn College Station